Dribbble Purchasing

 Overview

-Dribbble is a site commonly known as “show and tell for designers”: a social site for designers to post images of their work and maintain a lightweight portfolio.
+Dribbble is a site historically known as “show and tell for designers” – a social site for designers to post images of their work and maintain a lightweight portfolio to find clients.
 In 2022, Dribbble was looking to branch out into other verticals, including ecommerce.
 This project added a completely new functionality to the site: the ability to purchase design assets in a simple flow.

 History

 A few years prior to this project, Dribbble had acquired Creative Market, an ecommerce site for purchasing all sorts of design assets such as fonts, mockups and photoshop templates.
 The interface for Dribbble Marketplace was built on top of an API that pulled in products from Creative Market.
 This meant that CM sellers could opt in to having their work sold on a second site, without having to go through the process of uploading assets again and setting up product pages.
+I also did some work on the interface for them to accept the agreement to allow their assets to be sold on Dribbble.

 Due to a company re-org, I was brought onto this project after some design and development work had already been completed.